-- Don't drink and drive: Assign a designated driver or take a cab.
+- Don't drink and drive: According to the National Safety Council nearly half of all car accidents on New Year's Eve and New Year's Day are due to drinking and driving.
+Assign a designated driver or take a cab.
 Because many people will be driving under the influence this night, don't use or drive a car if you can avoid it. - Alcohol: If you decide to drink, eat before you drink, and snack while drinking.
-It's also a good idea to monitor the alcohol intake of yourself and your friends. - Safety in Numbers: Go out in groups so you can look out for your friends and family.
-Having a safety net in an unfamiliar environment is helpful. - Pet Safety: Keep your pets away from loud noises, such as fireworks.
-Be sure your they have a collar with your information or a microchip.
+It's also a good idea to monitor the alcohol intake of yourself and your friends. - Pet Safety: Keep your pets away from loud noises, such as fireworks.
+Be sure they have a collar with your information or a microchip.
 Double check your fence and pet area.

-Follow these safety tips and have a fun New Year's Eve, not matter how you are celebrating.
+Follow these safety tips and have a fun New Year's Eve, no matter how you are celebrating.